Greta Isaac: Fizz and solo: 2023–present

 Isaac, with fellow artists Orla Gartland, dodie and Martin Luke Brown, formed the musical collective Fizz, which went on to release one album, The Secret to Life, in 2023.

 The album was recorded by the quartet over two weeks at a rural studio called Middle Farm Studios with producer Peter Miles.
-It was released on October 27, 2023, and peaked at position 31 on the UK Albums Chart.
+It was released on 27 October 2023, and peaked at number 31 on the UK Albums Chart.

 The band announced an official hiatus in July 2024 to focus on their solo careers and projects, stating that there was a possibility the project could be revived at some point.

-Isaac released her latest EP as a solo artist, Productive Pain on 19 February 2025.
+Isaac's first solo EP to be released post-band, Productive Pain, came out on 19 February 2025.
+In an interview with Hunger Mag, Isaac shared that the EP stemmed from finding a chord progression on an old voice note from years prior, and that this EP, which takes a more contemplative, personal tone, was the first project she'd written with no co-writers in nearly a decade.The EP was recorded with Miles at the same studio as Fizz's album.

+A second EP, Dolly Zoom, which focused on a brasher electronic sound, was released on 8 August 2025.
+Isaac described the alter ego of Dolly as "a way to crack open different parts of myself to unleash what lies beneath a rationalised front. [...]
+Confronting, sometimes hilarious in shock value – Dolly is the extremities of myself personified."

+Isaac collaborated with flatmate (and former bandmate) dodie on a song about their cat, Mrs. The song, called "Darling, Angel, Baby", was released on 12 September 2025 as a single from dodie's second studio album Not for Lack of Trying.

 Other projects

-Isaac also has served as a creative director, notably filling this role for Orla Gartland's 2024 album, Everybody Needs a Hero.
+Isaac also served as a creative director for Orla Gartland's 2024 album, Everybody Needs a Hero.
 She has worked on art direction for other artists including Martin Luke Brown, Violet Skies, dodie and Victoria Canal.